python-unsam/Programacion_en_Python_UNSAM/Notas/03_Mas_Python/03_207Objects.md

 >>>
 ```

-Note: It is almost always better to use `==` for checking objects.
+Observación: It is almost always better to use `==` for checking objects.
 The behavior
 of `is` is often unexpected:

 ```python